 Sony A900 versus Sony A9

-The Sony Alpha A900 and the Sony Alpha A9 are two professional cameras that were announced, respectively, in September 2008 and April 2017.
+The Sony Alpha A900 and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in September 2008 and April 2017.
 The A900 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The A900 has a resolution of 24.4 megapixel, whereas the A9 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (33 percent) than the Sony A900.
 Moreover, the A9 is markedly lighter (25 percent) than the A900.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.